alpa-coder/jpa-audit-jms/README.md

         }
     }
 ```

-Because this Audit class is not a Spring component, a small [ContextHelper](https://bitbucket.org/spring-squad/jpa-audit-jms/src/f92cc87f77618952307ea2a0adefa09bcc576d43/src/main/java/be/c4j/springsquad/infrastructure/ContextHelper.java?at=master) class was created to get access to some Spring beans (like the application event publisher).

-### Publish read event ###
-In the previous chapter we got the publisher from the ContextHelper class.
-This is the Spring [ApplicationEventPublisher](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/ApplicationEventPublisher.html).
-So we will use basic event handling from Spring (which might not be known by a lot of people).
+For publishing the read event, we will use Spring's application events, ie. [ApplicationEventPublisher](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/ApplicationEventPublisher.html).
+So we will use basic event handling from Spring (which might not be known by a lot of people.

 ```
 #!java